The Vintages Trailer Resort

 Hopping on a bike, it’s a quick ride into Dayton where breakfast at the Block House, in a restored Baptist Church, is the talk of the town.
 Be sure to ask for cinnamon-roll pancakes, one of the specialties.

 For guests traveling with their own home on wheels, campsite rentals at Willamette Wine Country RV Park are available by the month, not the night.
 Sites include full hookups, Wi-Fi and use of the clubhouse, seasonal pool and hot tub.
 The park has a laundry room, hot showers and a general store that stocks food, cheese, wine and most last-minute items you may need.

-For shorter stays, a top-rated Good Sam Park, Olde Stone Village, welcomes RVers for nightly stays in neighboring McMinnville.
+For shorter stays, a top-rated Good Sam Campground, Olde Stone Village, welcomes RVers for nightly stays in neighboring McMinnville.